 |bypassUpgradeWarning||Bypass upgrade warning prompt.|

-Rook will start an OSD for each discovered disk, which could result in multiple OSDs running on a single node.
+This can result in multiple OSDs running on a single node.

 spec: rook: version: latest isBlockStorageEnabled: true blockDeviceFilter: sd[b-z]

 In the example above, the